quantum-tinkerer/pymablock/docs/source/index.md

 Pymablock is an open source package, and we invite you to contribute!
 You contribute by opening [issues](https://gitlab.kwant-project.org/qt/pymablock/-/issues), fixing them, and spreading the word about `pymablock`.
+If you want to contribute code, please read the [developer documentation](developer.md).